fiolj/sparta/doc/web/react.rst

 An ionization reaction with 2 products is typically a collision between R1 and R2 that results in a positively charged ion and an election.
+See the discussion on ambipolar reactions below.
 However, SPARTA does not check for this, so there is no restriction on the species involved in the reaction.

-An ionization reaction with 3 products is typically a collision between a neutral R1 and an electon R2 which ejects an electron from the neutral species, resulting in P1 and P2.
+An ionization reaction with 3 products is typically a collision between a neutral R1 and an electon R2 which ejects an electron from the neutral species, resulting in an ion P1 and a new electron P2.
+See the discussion on ambipolar reactions below.
 Again, SPARTA does not check for this, so there is no restriction on the species involved in the reaction.
 R2 is preserved in the collision, so P3 = R2 is required.

 A recombination reaction is a collision between R1 and R2 that results in P1.
 There is no restriction on the species involved in the reaction.